running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ![Pets](https://cdn.discordapp.com/attachments/971429295186665536/1133456298923528192/pet-teaser.gif)

-Pets can be bought for XNO from the Red Wizard in the village and so far do not drop anywhere in the game.
+Pets can be bought for XNO/BAN from the Red Wizard in the village and so far do not drop anywhere in the game.
 They are bought as an egg and can be hatched at the Anvil and transformed into a random pet.
 They come in many different shapes and colors and can also be upgraded in levels like other items.
 The look of the pet is random and when equipped they give one randomized attribute to the player.
 There is a 1% chance of getting a unique pet which has double attributes.

 | Item                                                                                                                                                          | Name         | Obtained by                                   |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------ | :----------- | :-------------------------------------------- |